brendankirby/jedis/README.md

 You can download the latest build at:
     http://github.com/xetorthio/jedis/downloads

-Or use it as a maven dependency:
+Or use it as a Maven dependency:

 ```xml
 <dependency>